emqx/emqx-docs/en_US/file-transfer/quick-start.md

    └── tmp
    ```

-6. Use the HTTP API to retrieve a list of uploaded files.
-Execute the following command, replacing the necessary placeholders.
+6. Retrieve a list of uploaded files through the HTTP API by running the following command.

    The response will contain details about the uploaded file, including its name, size, and timestamp.